 - Avoid areas where insects nest or congregate, such as stagnant pools

 of water, uncovered foods and gardens where flowers are in bloom.

 - Avoid dressing your child in clothing with bright colors or flowery prints.

 - To remove a visible stinger from skin, gently back it out by scraping it with a credit card or your fingernail.

 Using DEET on my child has always been a concern of mine and I can never remember if I should or should not use it.
 Now I know.
 I hope this information answers your questions about using DEET.
-Here in Texas, the mosquitoes are quite gruesome right now, so this information has helped me know what exactly to use on my preschooler – and I wanted to share it with my readers.
+Here in Texas, the mosquitoes are quite gruesome, so this information has helped me to know what exactly to use on my preschooler.